What is patella tendinopathy?

 Complete Injections clinicians are all highly experienced physiotherapists and musculoskeletal sonographers.
 During your initial assessment, you will be provided with a formal diagnosis using a combination of clinical examination and diagnostic imaging after which the clinician will be able to prescribe the most appropriate treatment for your condition.

-How do we treat patella tendinopathy knee?
+How do we treat patella tendinopathy in the knee?

 Patella tendinopathy is notoriously challenging to rehabilitate and therefore it is essential that treatment starts as early as possible (Cong et al., 2016).
 Rehabilitation of jumper’s knee requires specialist physiotherapy intervention involving any number of the following techniques: